Alamao4523/CERBERUS-AGI/README.md

 If AI fails logically, CERBERUS ensures deep-process survival & recovery

 🧬 Human-Like Input Engine system-wide

+💓 If it suits you, its ready to be scaled to your desired petition.
+No need for computer.
+All happens ON-DEVICE

 # 🖐️ Human System-Wide Logic Engine